wxt-dev/wxt/docs/entrypoints/unlisted-scripts.md

 # Unlisted Scripts

-TypeScript files that are built, but are not included in the manifest.
+TypeScript files that are bundled and shipped with the extension, but are not included in the manifest.

 You are responsible for loading/running these scripts where needed.